 A stage coach route from Camden to Cape May passed through Cross Keys.
 The site of the first post office was located at Cross Keys.
 By 1842 an increase in population caused a new post office to be established.
 The name of Squankum had already been designated to a settlement further north so the name Williamstown was selected for the post office and subsequently the town.

 Good sand was plentiful and invited the glass industry to become a major aspect in the growth of the town.
 The Free Will Glass Manufacturer was the first plant in the area.
 It was located in part at what is now the West Jersey Mfg.
-Co.
-Dating from 1837 the Bodine names was connected with the glass industry.
+Co. dating from 1837 the Bodine names was connected with the glass industry.
 Later purchased by Walter Thomas, it flourished as the Williamstown Glass Mfg.
 Co. until 1917.

 About this time a second industry started to grow, that of canning fruit and produce.
 This gave rise to the present name by which New Jersey is known, “The Garden State”Photo taken in the Ireland Hofer House.
 The John Sharp Canning Co. was started in a small kitchen around 1870.